joelmce/wordle/README.md

 ### Optimisations

 There is no doubt that this is currently a result of many tests, iterations and revisions, but the one that I have yet to focus on is how to make the code more efficient and clean.
-I will be doing time (not space) complexities soon.